-Music students at RCS have the unique opportunity this year to become “pannists” – by joining a new steel band featuring the national instrument of Trinidad and Tobago.
+Students in grades 8th-12th at RCS have the unique opportunity to become “pannists” – by joining our steel band featuring the national instrument of Trinidad and Tobago.
 You may think a steel drum band is just for percussionists, but it is really for all types of musicians!

 Students will enjoy a high energy program that hones their music theory, ear training, rhythm, sight reading, and improv skills.
 Steel pans have a different sound and history than any other instrument, leading to great exposure for young musicians in appreciating and experiencing another culture.